Threats to Safety of Aircraft

 - Did you make a statement about your intention to injure or kill anyone onboard?

-A person proven guilty of the charge of Threats to Safety of Aircraft may be sentenced to a maximum penalty of level 6 imprisonment (5 years).
-It is an indictable offence, but the Magistrates’ Court may hear and determine this charge summarily.
+A person proven guilty of the charge of Threats to Safety of Aircraft (s246E of the Crimes Act 1958) may be sentenced to a maximum penalty of level 6 imprisonment (5 years).